 New Face of Gerber 2011

-As the newest face of the Gerber generation, Springfield baby Tate Rosendahl received a $50,000 scholarship and will be pictured in a national advertising campaign.
+As the newest face of the Gerber generation in 2011, Springfield baby Tate Rosendahl received a $50,000 scholarship and will be pictured in a national advertising campaign.

 Meet Tate.
 Tate is a beautiful blue-eyed, blond-haired 17-month-old baby boy who enjoys playing with toy cars and reading Santa Claus books (even after Christmas).
 You’ll often find him chomping on eggs and fruit, and he’s ecstatic when he’s given occasional bites of frozen yogurt.
 He’s a fan of the musical artist Barney, and some of his favorite things are bath time, library hour, stroller rides and spending time with his grandparents.
 In fact, aside from broccoli and having his face washed, there isn’t much Tate doesn’t enjoy.